tarcai/cnn_visualization/README.md

 optional arguments:
   -h, --help     show this help message and exit --layer LAYER  Name of the layer to visualize.
+If value is "all", all of the
+                 layers will be visualized.